Video Celebrates America the Beautiful

 ROYALTY FREE MUSIC IS ALWAYS BEST

-The music is a one-minute royalty free clip of America the Beautiful.
+musical notes The music is a one-minute royalty free clip of America the Beautiful.
 With a classic song like that, the song itself is in the public domain but the performance is usually not.
-It would not be lawful for me to take a performance by a popular artist singing America the Beautiful and use it with my video.
+It would not be lawful for me to take a performance by a popular artist singing America the Beautiful and use it with my video, even though that would be a more entertaining rendition.
 Since it is a public domain song, I could sing and record it but TRUST ME, no one with ears wants to listen to me sing.
 So I stick with a royalty free clip.

 FILL IN THE VIDEO

-Now, the rest of the edit job consisted of filling in the rest of the timeline with visual images that flowed together nicely, and giving the overall piece a soothing cadence.
+Now, finishing the edit job consisted of filling in the rest of the timeline with visual images that flowed together nicely, and giving the overall piece a soothing cadence.

 I gathered up lots of royalty free video clips I already own and have stored on my computer.
 Any shot the could be labeled “Americana” I selected and put into the bin.
 City skylines, national parks, gorgeous scenery.
-I drug the clips into my bin in my final cut project.
+I drug the clips into my bin of my Final Cut project.

 I spent the next few hours putting them on top of the flag.
-I adjusted the size, gave nice, soft edges for the borders, added drop shadows.
+I adjusted the size, gave nice, soft edges for the borders, added drop shadows and so forth.
 Some clips looked better if I cut them out with an oval matte.
-The oval matt is found in “filters.”
+(The oval matte is found in “filters.”)
 I adjusted the position of the clips with keyframing.
 I made the clips move in from outside of the frame using key framing.
-I added keyframe to the clips and adjusted the center position to make them move into the frame and snuggle close to Lady Liberty.
+I added keyframes to the clips and adjusted the center position to make them move into the frame and snuggle close to Lady Liberty.

 DISSOLVES ARE GREAT EDITING TRANSITIONS

 I mix the shots in and out using good, old-fashioned dissolves and fades.
 Nothing beats a dissolve or fade.
 (A dissolve is where one shot fades out and another fades in.
-A fade is where there is only one shot, and it fades in from nothingness.
+A fade is where there is only one shot, and it fades in from nothingness or fades out to nothingness, i.e. black.
 This is actually an adjustment to the opacity of the shot.)

-I adjusted the speed of many of the dissolves here to make the pace a bit slower and to make it all blend more smoothly.
+I adjusted the speed of many of the dissolves to make the pace a bit slower and to make it all blend more smoothly.
 The default dissolve is 1 second, or 30-frames.
 I like to slow that down to 2 or 3 seconds for a more peaceful feeling.
-You do this by double clicking on the dissolve icon once it is in the timeline. this pouts it back into your viewer window.
+You do this in Final Cut by double clicking on the dissolve icon once it is in the timeline.
+This puts it back into your viewer window.
 From the viewer window, you can adjust the length of the dissolve.
+The process in many other video editing programs is similar.

 Once I am done tweaking my keyframes and getting the movement speeds to fit the moment, I pronounce in done.